Now…you want to improve your public speaking?

 What! you don’t believe me?

-Well, if you knew me well, (or when you get to know me well) you will know that I go to many different types of lectures, speeches, presentations, etc. This is not because I’m a ” public lecture junkie”.
-It really IS the best way I know how to continuously hone my public speaking skills.
+If you knew me well, (or when you get to know me well) you will know that I go to many different types of lectures, speeches, presentations, etc.

-Yep, when you listen to a wide variety of presentations, it does improve your speaking skills.
+Believe me, when you listen to a wide variety of presentations, it does improve your speaking skills.

 Now that I’ve convinced you that listening is a quick and unusual way to improve your public speaking skills, let me guide you through the best way to approach the process.